 Our first ATM has arrived, and we expect to confirm the location for this ATM in Vancouver very soon.
 All Newnote ATM machines are being offered to businesses as a franchise opportunity and are designed to purchase Bitcoin from our exchange in real-time.
 The full integration of the ATM’s will increase liquidity on our exchange while earning both the operator and Newnote commissions on transactions.

 The gift card and cold storage crypto-currency wallets segment of our business is ready for deployment.
-Brian Gusko, Newnote Director and in charge of this division is currently in negotiations with retail stores to carry our products.
+Brian Gusko, Newnote Director and in charge of this division, is currently in negotiations with retail stores to carry our products.
 Gift cards will soon be available on our website for purchase at current spot prices for Bitcoin, Litecoin and Dogecoin among others.
 Newnote is also offering white-labeled versions of our gift cards as we have purchased the hardware and designed proprietary software that enables the printing of Bitcoin public and private keys on the plastic card stock.

 We’ve developed a new marketing service segment to our business out of the experience gained from developing our own crypto-currency.
 We call it ‘VanityCoin’ and it enables any organization to have a crypto-currency of their own to be used as a marketing tool.
 For example, a soft drink company could have a QR Code under the bottle cap that can be scanned with a smart phone giving the consumer a SodaCoin which can be collected and later redeemed for merchandise or prizes.